phil-ide/marsclock/README.md

 # marsclock
+**Warning: I have forked the repository to another location after losing control of this account.
+The new repo should be used instead of this one, as that is where any updates will occur: [stroggprog/marsclock](https://github.com/stroggprog/marsclock)**

  A clock to tell the time on Mars for the Raspberry Pi

 Although this is intended for the Raspberry Pi, it'll run on any platform that supports Nodejs and Electron.